Sansevierias are popular & easy-care houseplants. Here you’ll find Snake Plant Care tips including things good to know

 Even though Sansevierias prefer medium light (which is about 10′ away from the west or south window), they’ll also tolerate low light and high light.
 How versatile they are!

-Note: In lower light conditions, the darker leafed species and varieties ( like S. trifasciata & Sansevieria hanhnii jade) do better and are the ones you should get.
-Snake Plants with brighter variegations will become less intense and patterned.
+Note: In lower light conditions, the darker leafed species and varieties ( like S. trifasciata & Sansevieria hanhnii jade) do better and are the ones you should buy.
+Snake Plants with brighter variegations will become less intense and patterned in low light.

 Just be sure to keep Snake Plants out of the direct, hot sun (west or south window) because they’ll burn in a heartbeat.

 These plants don’t mind the dry or stale air in our homes and offices.
 They’ll also do well in bathrooms where the humidity tends to be much higher.
 This is another versatility factor that gives this houseplant the label: “diehard”.